Introduction What separates long-established print and electronic media from social media is that it comes…

 – The threats that each ASEAN country is facing has forced each country to improve both their administration and legislative enforcement, including improving cooperation between government agencies and the private sector.
 So, the need is to establish formal mechanisms for greater cooperation with the private sector.

 -Introduce effective legislation to require Internet Service Providers to remove IP infringing content from the internet as fast as possible.

--Improve IP enforcement agency capacity to reduce backlogs and increase efficiency of process tor recognising legitimate intellectual property.
+-Improve IP enforcement agency capacity to reduce backlogs and increase the efficiency of process tor recognising legitimate intellectual property.

 -Government regulations should focus on promoting and enforcing intellectual property rights.

 – There is a need to develop government agencies which would particularly focus on Intellectual Property Infringement cases.
 Instead of many legislations taking care of IPR issues, there is a need that there should be one legislation governing only IPR issues.
 Then the offenders will become aware of the punishment laid out for IPR related offences.

 -South-East Asian countries like Myanmar should be made aware of the advantages of being part of International IPR conventions like Bern & Paris conventions.

 – There should be one confederation of South-East Asian nations which will deal with online piracy.
 There could be one Cyber Security cell regarding this in each country.